Office - (937) 225-4216

-An applicant must be a resident of Ohio for at least 45 days before becoming eligible to apply and must be a resident of Montgomery County (or an adjoining county: Butler, Preble, Clark, Darke, Warren, Miami, or Greene) for at least 30 of those 45 days.
+An applicant must be a resident of Montgomery County (or an adjoining county: Butler, Preble, Clark, Darke, Warren, Miami, or Greene).
 Applicants must be at least 21 years of age and not a fugitive from justice.
 Many criminal offenses will bar an applicant from obtaining a license.
 For further detailed information, visit the State of Ohio Attorney General's web site at www.ohioattorneygeneral.gov/

 Applicants must at the time of a NEW or RENEWAL application:

 - Submit a completed application form (downloadable from the Attorney General's web site www.ohioattorneygeneral.gov/) along with a color 2-inch by 2-inch passport type photo attached to the form.
 If you do not provide a photograph, we can provide this service for an additional $6.00.
 (If renewing, and your Original Permit was issued by Montgomery County, you will not be charged for the photograph since we already have one on file.
 If renewing and your Original Permit was issued through a different County, you must either provide a photograph or we can provide the service for the $6 fee).
 Expiration dates are on the permit card.
 Renewal applicants may renew their permit up to 90 days prior to their permit expiration date or anytime after the expiration date.
 Permits expire 5 years after the issue date.
 Applicants for renewal should plan accordingly and renew as soon as possible to prevent any gap in their permit validity.

 - Submit a certificate of completion of a firearms safety courses offered by or under the auspices of the NRA or other certification as specified in ORC 2923.125.